sekai-soft/terraform/modules/s3-bucket/README.md

 * An IAM policy for read/write
 * An IAM policy attachment to link the read/write user and policy
 * An access key for the read/write user
-* Easier exposure to outside world, either
-    * A CDN + a DNS CNAME for caching on CloudFront
-    * Or just a DNS CNAME for non caching on Cloudflare
+* Easier exposure to outside world via a DNS CNAME on Cloudflare

 ## Data sources required
-* AWS ACM certificate for the root domain if caching exposure
 * Cloudflare zone for the root domain if non caching exposure